 There is amazing hiking available around Chapursan valley, but I was running out of time, both on my visa and that the Pakistan/China border was closing down for the season…

-The road from Sost to the border goes trough Khunjerab National Park, and you still have to pay the entrance ticket of 10 USD, even if you are just passing trough on your way to China.
+The road from Sost to the border goes through Khunjerab National Park, and you still have to pay the entrance ticket of 10 USD, even if you are just passing through on your way to China.

 The border crossing between Pakistan and China is on Khunjerab Pass at 4800m (16.00feet), officially the world’s highest border crossing.

-You will start the day from Sost about 9 am and you will be done with Chinese immigration around 1 am the next day.
+You will start the day at Sost about 9 am, and you will be done with Chinese immigration around 1 am the next day.

-There is actually an International Youth hostel in Tashkurgan, but its far from the Immigration House, so its better for you to follow most of the Pakistanis on the bus to a hotel that is called “Pakistani House” its less than 10 minutes walk from the Immigration House, and offers single room or single room with WIFI, the best hot shower you had since Islamabad for 30RMB..
+There is actually an International Youth hostel in Tashkurgan, but it’s far from the Immigration House, so it’s better for you to follow most of the Pakistanis on the bus to a hotel that is called “Pakistani House” its less than 10 minutes walk from the Immigration House and offers a single room or single room with WIFI, the best hot shower you had since Islamabad for 30RMB.

 Additional info about Karakoram Highway.